TuxCoding/ThunderOverlay/README.md

 * Multiple layouts
     * User selectable
     * Type based like: vehicle, damage source, etc.
-* Fix names mapped to multiple vehicles based on previous item

 ## FAQ

 ### What doesn't work?

 * Squad members cannot be extracted automatically and have to be added manually
-    * The data from the webinterface indicates that this feature was available or planned at least (`mode`)
+    * The data from the webinterface indicates that this feature was available or planned at least (`mode` field)
 * Avatars cannot be downloaded on the fly i.e. for enemies
-    * There is only a limited amount of avatars you can choose
+    * There is a limited amount of avatars you can choose
     * However, we found no way to find out which of those is selected
     * There is:
         * The stats site, but it's bot protected [Stats](https://warthunder.com/de/community/userinfo?nick=TuxCode)